-Additional prizes totaling $4,500 will be also be awarded daily between 5:00pm and 5:30pm in the following categories:
+Additional prizes totaling $4,500 will also be awarded daily after 5:00pm (except this time will be earlier on the last day of the tournament-see note below) in the following categories:

 There is no bag or possession limit for northern pike or smallmouth bass at Elkhead Reservoir.

-Participants must check in at the registration area when they arrive at Elkhead Reservoir.
+Participants must register, and this can be completed when anglers first present their fish at the CPW fish scanning station located at the Elkhead Reservoir State Park maintenance shop near the Park entrance.
 Youth under 16 can fish without a license.
-For those over 64, licenses are $1.
-Anglers ages 16-63 must possess a valid Colorado fishing license.
+For those residents 16-17 and over 64, annual fishing licenses are $10.23.
+For resident anglers 18-64, annual fishing licenses are $36.71.
+Anglers ages 16 and over must possess a valid Colorado fishing license.
 All Colorado Fishing Regulations and Boating Regulations apply.
-It is recommended that anglers purchase their 2017 fishing license in advance of the tournament as licenses are not typically available at the reservoir.
+It is recommended that anglers purchase their 2022 fishing license in advance of the tournament as licenses are not typically available at the reservoir.

-There are 16 campsites available at Elkhead Reservoir State Park for $18.00/night.
-Reservations are encouraged.
-The daily entry fee into the park is $7.00.
+There are 46 campsites available at Elkhead Reservoir State Park ranging from $22 to $30/night.
+Reservations are currently required.
+The daily entry fee for vehicles into the park is $9.00.

-For more information regarding the Elkhead Reservoir Fishing Classic, please see the Tournament Rules and Tournament Flyer, read the news release or call the Yampa River State Park at 970-276-2061.
+For more information regarding the Elkhead Reservoir Fishing Classic, please see the Tournament Rules and Tournament Poster and/or call the Yampa River State Park at 970-276-2061.

-Participating in these fishing tournaments will help assure a variety of game-fish opportunities in Elkhead and Ridgway reservoirs.
 Smallmouth bass and northern pike are not compatible with endangered fish recovery in waters downstream of both reservoirs.
 Smallmouth bass and northern pike can escape from reservoirs and/or be moved illegally to waters where these species can predate upon native fishes and compete with natives for food and habitat.
-We are asking anglers to catch and keep all smallmouth bass and northern pike that they catch from these reservoirs.
-Anglers are reminded that is illegal to move live fish from one water to another in western Colorado.
+Anglers are asked to catch and keep all smallmouth bass and northern pike that they catch from these reservoirs.
+CPW reminds anglers that is illegal to move live fish from one water to another in western Colorado.